 Similarly, researchers also believe that these vegetables could help with diabetes management due to their high fiber content.
 According to the U.S. Department of Agriculture (USDA), a 100 g serving of collard greens provides 3.5 g of fiber (2).
 When boiled, a cup of these vegetables could provide you with almost 8 g of fiber (4).

 The Dietary Guidelines for Americans suggest that women consume 22.4 g to 28 g of fiber in a day.
-On the other hand, men must consume between 28 g and 33.6 g every day (1).
+On the other hand, men should consume between 28 g and 33.6 g every day (1).
 Your age will influence the exact serving.
 Consuming collard greens helps you meet a decent fraction of the required fiber requirements.

 However, there have been several debates about the effectiveness of ALA as a long-term treatment for diabetes.
-Excessively high doses of oral supplementation have been shown to have adverse effects similar to if consumed in little amounts.
+Excessively high doses of oral supplementation have been shown to have adverse effects similar to if consumed in too little amounts.
 In addition, it has been linked to cell damage, which has made researchers suggest further studies to determine its efficacy (4).

 Want to build an attention-grabbing bubble butt, blast away fat that’s stored in all the wrong places, spring-clean your diet, turn back the clock on your skin, skyrocket your self-confidence and shatter your insecurities?
 Check out the BetterMe app and set this plan in motion!